David H. Koch Childcare Center

-This facility incorporates advance design features such as: integrated video monitors in the lobby, custom casework throughout, varied and aesthetically appealing floor covering, exposed mechanicals to maximize ceiling height, store front glass in the stairwells to create an open illusion, oversized exterior glazing to allow light exchange and give a connected feeling with the outdoors.
+This facility incorporates advanced design features such as integrated video monitors in the lobby, custom casework throughout, varied and aesthetically appealing floor covering, exposed mechanicals to maximize ceiling height, storefront glass in the stairwells to create an open illusion, oversized exterior glazing to allow light exchange and give a connected feeling with the outdoors.

-All of this was accomplished in a 6 month from design to occupancy time table.
+All of this was accomplished in 6 months from design to the occupancy timetable.
 Triumph was able to limit the site disruption spending only 8 weeks on site.
-This was important for the comfort and convenience of the teachers and student who were occupying the existing school.
+This was important for the comfort and convenience of the teachers and students who were occupying the existing school.

 Triumph managed the execution of the David H. Koch Childcare Center from the design phase throughout delivery, and installation including the playground and landscaping.